nvs/map/README.md

         name = 'My Map.w3x'
     },

-    -- A list that represents Lua files (files with the extension `.lua`) -- that can be used to access and change the map environment.
-This -- includes but is not limited to objects, constants, and imports. build = {
+    -- A list of Lua files (files with the extension `.lua`) that can be -- used to access and change the map environment.
+Directories can be -- specified as well, and will be recursively traversed.
+    --
+    -- Note that the ordering specified here is preserved.
+However, when -- traversing directories, entries within are sorted using -- `table.sort ()`.
+This should represent alphanumeric sorting. build = {
         'create-objects.lua',
+        'path/to/some-directory',
         'list-imports.lua'
     },